keikhcheung/keikhcheung.github.io/_posts/blog/2019-03-29-42-hours-of-co-living-with-bots-quirky-and-jolly.md

 A large number of our daily activities circle around data and algorithms: the news we read, the transport we take (regarding scheduling and timetables), the groceries we can get in the supermarket, and even (annoyingly) where we could go for our next holiday.

 We rely on machines to deal with the massive amount of data which we exponentially create every day.
 We also depend on them to sort out the links, transform and extract the information, and advise us on the decisions that we shall make.
 Machines’ calculations with algorithms outrace human actions by far in terms of speed.
 They can realise efficiently the goals we set.
-Nevertheless, we cannot always guarantee the quality of the outcome——or more precisely, the quality of the mechanism which leads to the outcome.
+Nevertheless, we cannot always guarantee the quality of the outcome—or more precisely, the quality of the mechanism which leads to the outcome.
 Only when we notice it, it is usually too late.

 <div class="o-grid" markdown="1">
 <div class="o-grid__col o-grid__col--2-4-m multi-pic" markdown="1">